willfurnass/sheffield_hpc/parallel/index.rst

 Parallel computing lies at the heart of High-Performance Computing (HPC), enabling tasks to be distributed across multiple processors for simultaneous execution.
-Before diving into this material, ensure you've reviewed all prior tutorials.
+Before diving into this material, ensure you've reviewed all prior :ref:`getting-started` sections.

 Understanding Parallelisation Paradigms
 ---------------------------------------